noahgibbs/rails_ruby_bench/README.md

 To create your own AMI, see packer/README.md in this Git repo.

+With your AMI (or using a public AMI), you can launch an instance as normal for AWS.
+Here's an example command line from the AWS
+documentation:

+    aws ec2 run-instances --image-id ami-xxxxxxxx --count 1 --instance-type t2.2xlarge --key-name MyKeyPair --security-groups my-sg

+(TODO: add more information about how to set up security groups and VPC IDs in AWS.)

 (TODO: add a reference to how to get the canonical pre-built AMIs for this benchmark.)